Donkeys on Salt Cay

 A fat Turks and Caicos Islands rock iguana

-An overweight endemic Turks and Caicos islands rock iguana.
+An overweight endemic Turks and Caicos rock iguana.
 Don't feed the iguanas.

-Common criticisms of visitors to the Turks and Caicos include poor driving practices, referring to the Turks and Caicos as ‘Turks’, using strongly pungent sunscreens, and wearing especially casual clothing outside of a beach or boating setting.
+Common criticisms of visitors to the Turks and Caicos include poor driving practices, jaywalking and walking in the road, referring to the Turks and Caicos as Turks, using strongly pungent sunscreens, and wearing overly casual clothing outside of a beach or boating setting.

-The general driving practices and skills of many residents in the Turks and Caicos are remarkably poor, yet it’s nevertheless common for inhabitants to criticize tourists that drive on the wrong side of the road or incorrectly use roundabouts.
-Residents and visitors that are not familiar with the UK Highway Code protocol should see Driving in the Turks and Caicos.
+The general driving practices and skills of many residents in the Turks and Caicos are remarkably poor, yet it’s nevertheless common for inhabitants to criticize tourists who drive on the wrong side of the road or incorrectly use roundabouts.
+Residents and visitors who are not familiar with the UK Highway Code protocol should see Driving in the Turks and Caicos.

-Some more environmentally conscious residents strongly dislike when visitors feed the wildlife, touch or stand on the reef, fish or collect conch in protected areas, create stone stacks, chase or harass marine mammals and wildlife, drive on the beach, or use sunscreens in the ocean that are damaging to the reef.
+Some more environmentally conscious residents strongly dislike when visitors feed wildlife, touch or stand on the reef, fish or collect conch in protected areas, create stone stacks, chase or harass marine mammals and wildlife, drive on the beach, or use sunscreens in the ocean that are damaging to coral reefs.